 If fixing your fridge will cost more than half the cost of buying a new fridge, your best bet is to buy a new appliance.
 It also might be time to shop for a new fridge if your repair professional says you're low on refrigerant or you have a compressor problem.
 Both of these issues take a long time to fix, driving up labor costs.

 Condenser coil cleaning

 Coil cleaning is something a customer can do as preventive maintenance, but if dirt builds up over time, you need to professionally clean it out because your fridge won't keep cool with dirty coils.

 Establish upfront if a warranty or guarantee is included in the price.
 Companies may provide separate warranties for parts and labor.
 For example, InFix Appliances Repair in Houston offers a one-year warranty on parts and a 90-day warranty on labor.

-If you refrigerator is over 10 years old, carefully consider whether it it worth repairing or if it would be more cost-effective in the long run to replace it.
-Generally, you should replace the fridge if the repair cost is more than half the price of buying a new one.
-In addition, many newer models are more energy-efficient, which can save additional money on a monthly basis.
-Also, if the repair involves an ice-maker, consider whether or not you really need this luxury because it is so expensive to repair.
+If your refrigerator is over 10 years old, carefully consider whether it is worth repairing or if it would be more cost-effective in the long run to get a new one.
+Many newer models are more energy-efficient, which can save additional money on a monthly basis.
+Also, if the repair involves an ice maker, consider whether or not you really need this luxury, which can be expensive to repair.

 Try this maintenance schedule to keep things running smoothly: